 - At Year Ten, your Astroturf lawn will still only cost $6,000.
 But at Year Ten, your sod will have cost you $9,175.

 - At Year Fifteen, the Astroturf will still be $6,000, but the sod will be $13,425.

 And let’s not forget time.
-Assuming you are spending an hour and half per week mowing your lawn, spraying for weeds, pulling dandelions, moving sprinklers, then that REALLY adds up over fifteen years.
+Assuming you are spending an hour and a half per week mowing your lawn, spraying for weeds, pulling dandelions, and moving sprinklers, then that adds up over fifteen years.
 How much?
-That’s the equivalent of 1170 hours, or nearly 49 days.
-49 days spent doing yard work when you could have had that time to play with your kids, to work on a hobby, to enjoy some personal time, or to work on self-improvement.
+That’s the equivalent of 1170 hours or nearly 49 days.
+49 days spent doing yard work when you could have had that time to play with your kids, work on a hobby, enjoy some personal time, or work on self-improvement.
 How do you put a cost on 49 days?

 Perfect Opportunities For Astroturf

 But maybe you enjoy a little yard work, and you don’t mind mowing the lawn once in a while.
 What are some uses for Astroturf that you might not have thought of?

 - Put a putting green in the backyard.
 Putting greens are notoriously hard to maintain because you have to keep all the grass at the perfect length, and no regular lawn mower can mow a perfect putting green.
 Why not install one in your backyard?

 - How about a dog run?
 Many people keep their dogs in a fenced-off part of the yard where the dog can run and run and… the grass turns to dirt pretty fast.
 Astroturf won’t wear out like grass will under the feet of your canine companion.
 Dogs won’t wear trails into the turf the same way they would on sod.